© 2025 - Copyright Thurswell Law | All rights reserved.

 To make matters worse, insurance companies can be difficult to work with.
-Choosing an experienced Michigan truck accident lawyer is step one in securing compensation for your injuries.
+Choosing an experienced Michigan truck accident lawyer is step one in securing compensation for your injuries through a personal injury claim.

 Accidents between motorists and operators of large commercial vehicles happen far too often.
 Truck driving is a risky job, fraught with danger and sometimes populated with inexperienced drivers.
 Truck driver fatigue and health problems are common, and these issues are exacerbated by being seated for long stretches of time and eating unhealthy meals on the road.
 Add to this the typical dangers of road driving, including hazardous road conditions, distracted drivers, and reckless drivers, and you have an unfortunate recipe for tragedy.